caseif/libarp/doc/SPEC.md

 ### Compression Type

-Files in the archive may be compressed with a number of different schemes.
+Resources in the archive may be compressed with a number of different schemes.
 The available formats as well as their magic values are described in the table below.

 As of version 1.0, the ARP specification requires that compliant implementations provide support only for the DEFLATE